 Know Your Customer (KYC) is a process of verifying the identity of customers.
-As lots of financial services migrated online, there is often no face-to-face interaction between the clients and service providers.
+As lots of financial services have migrated online, there is often no face-to-face interaction between the clients and service providers.
 As a result, KYC is becoming increasingly important to prevent money laundering activities.
-It is also required by the regulatory authorities to acquire extensive information on clients before allowing them to make transactions.
+It is also required by the regulatory authorities to acquire extensive information on clients, before allowing them to make transactions.

-KYC rules do not apply only to individual clients but to companies and firms using financial services as well.
+KYC rules apply only to individual clients but to companies and firms using financial services as well.
 Different countries have different KYC regulations.
 If you have ever tried to purchase cryptocurrency from an online exchange you would have had to go through an extensive verification process.
 Some exchanges require you to submit photos of your ID and passport, proof of residence, etc.

-A new trend has also emerged of introducing different verification levels for online services.
+A new trend has also emerged in introducing different verification levels for online services.
 A higher level is accessed when more documentation is submitted.
 With a higher verification level, different functionality can be accessed.
 This allows companies to attract a user-base without breaking the KYC regulations.

 In the US companies have two requirements regarding KYC: Customer Identification Program (CIP) and Customer Due Diligence (CDD).
 While specific requirements might differ in other territories, the general principles are maintained in most of the developed world.
 KYC procedures differ for individual clients and companies.
 For CIP, companies are required to gather the following information on individual clients: Name, date of birth, address, identification number.
 Depending on the riskiness of a client, some additional information might be required.
 Banks and financial institutions might rely on third parties for this information under certain circumstances.

 CIP is a more straightforward process.
-CDD, on the other hand, requires more nuanced assessment of each customer.
+CDD, on the other hand, requires a more nuanced assessment of each customer.
 For Due Diligence, companies are required to assess the patterns of the transactions of individual clients.
 Later, these assessments are used to judge when a client makes a transaction that does not fit into the pattern.
 Depending on this process, each customer must be assigned a specific risk rating.
-If the risk is too high services to the customer could be terminated.
+If the risk is too high, services to the customer could be terminated.

 For CDD, customers might be asked to provide additional information to the data collected during the CIP process.
-This information could include occupation, description of their business activity, a specification of purposes of transactions, references, sources of the used funds and so on.
+This information could include occupation, description of their business activity, a specification of purposes of transactions, references, sources of the used funds, and so on.
 It is really a task of the service provider to assess what information will help them best in estimating the riskiness of a client.

 For businesses, there is a clear trade-off between security and revenues.
-Overburdening KYC regulations might eliminate the risk of being penalized for non-compliance, but it will also cost the company a user-base as many innocent customers will not be able to access the services.
+Overburdening KYC regulations might eliminate the risk of being penalized for non-compliance, but it will also cost the company a user-base, as many innocent customers will not be able to access services.
 Fines for KYC failures could be very high.
-A few large banks were each fined $2 million recently for this reason exactly.
+A few large banks were each fined $2 million recently for exactly this reason.
 On the other hand, there are territories that offer regulatory havens for firms.
 Those who have the resources to relocate their operations to those territories might be able to offer their clients more easily accessible services.
 A balance has to be found, that is often easier for experienced KYC professionals and teams.

 When finding a customer that might be carrying a potential risk, it is the responsibility of companies to notify regulators.
 This process can be automated as well using third-party providers that will handle those kinds of communication.